opentdc/opentdc-solution/README.md

 		opentdc-services:latest
 		sudo docker logs -f opentdc-services

+### Other Operating Systems than Linux
+On Mac OS/X or Windows, [boot2docker](http://boot2docker.io) is needed, a lightweight Linux distribution based on Tiny Core Linux made specifically to run Docker containers.
+It runs completely from RAM, weighs 27 MB and boots in 5s.
+The instructions to install the docker containers are the same as above with the following exceptions:
+* run the commands from within boot2docker
+* sudo is not needed
+* get the IP address of the boot2docker VM with 'boot2docker ip' (instead of localhost)

 ### Running JUnits

 Testing the file service providers with:

 		cd test-solution
 		ant -Dservice.url="http://localhost:9080/opentdc-services-test/" test
+on Mac or Windows:
+		cd test-solution
+		ant -Dservice.url="http://`boot2docker ip`:9080/opentdc-services-test/" test

 Testing the main service providers with: